A 12-year-old student who was traveling by New York City Transit ...Learn More

 The attack occurred at the plaintiff’s apartment.
 The plaintiff and defendant are co-workers at a veterinary clinic, and the plaintiff had invited the defendant over, who came with his dog.
 The plaintiff and defendant were drinking, and plaintiff may have gotten too playful with the dog and “got in his face” when the bite occurred.

 To hold a dog owner strictly liable for a dog bite under New York law, the plaintiff must prove that the dog was vicious and also that the owner knew or should have known of the animal’s dangerous tendencies.
-This can be shown in a number of ways, such as:

 After showing that the animal is vicious, the plaintiff must also show the owner knew or should have known of the animal’s vicious propensities.
 This can be done by showing that the owner keeps the dog muzzled or restrained beyond what is called for in a non-aggressive animal.
 If the owner keeps the animal as a guard dog, that is also evidence of knowledge the dog could be dangerous.